 Perhaps.
-The country made an update to the list of countries allowed into Malta on July 11.
-The update now includes many new nations, but still some (notably the USA) are still absent.
+Malta continues to update its lists based on epidemiological information.
+Recent updates now include many new nations, but still some (notably the USA) are absent.

 The site now states “Any person coming from any other country and has not spent at least 14 days in any of the safe countries needs a special permit from health and may be obliged to do quarantine in Malta if accepted by the Health Authorities”.